1. Why is the yield higher? and

 As with past screens, the data presented above is in its raw form.
 Some of the the companies would be disqualified for poor dividend fundamentals.
 However some of the others may be worth additional due diligence.

-Full Disclosure: Long UHT in my Dividend Growth Portfolio and SNH in my High-Yield Portfolio.
-See a list of all my dividend growth holdings here.
+Full Disclosure: Long OHI and MAIN.
+See a list of all my Dividend Growth Portfolio holdings here.

 This article was written by Dividends4Life.
 If you enjoyed this article, please subscribe to my feed [RSS] or have future articles emailed to you [Email].